 With pay rates and hikes such as those given to senior managers at city halls, it’s little surprise that the Canadian Federation of Independent Business reported earlier this year that municipal spending in B.C. has jumped to “nearly four times the rate of population growth over the last decade,” even after spending was adjusted for inflation.

 B.C. ratepayers would have saved over $4 billion if local government spending had simply kept pace with inflation and population growth.

 Bottom line though: it’s inexcusable for city administrations to tell their unionized workers on the one hand that the cupboard is bare and be happy with a one or two per cent pay hike, while on the other hand rewarding their top guns with increases of 76 per cent over five years as Victoria did with some.

 Dermod Travis is the executive director of IntegrityBC. www.integritybc.ca

 For a complete list of White House salaries, click here

 A small town of 2300 of course will have a mix of ages…but ” on average “, EACH pays $110 for a CAO ….and then other city staff ?

-What I am observing is these City’s are paying big time salaries because I am hearing the same story over and over and over again…..They are bully- thugs who yield a big stick over the City Staff (who I have little sympathy for)….in bed with a minority of Council, the rest of the Council are simply useless puppetts.
+What I am observing is these City’s are paying big time salaries because I am hearing the same story over and over and over again…..You put in a CAO, overpay, they are omnipotent thugs who yield a big stick over the City Staff….in bed with a minority of Council, the rest are simply useless puppets.